philipenzobui/tweet-virality-prediction/README.md

 I ended this competition in 6th place.
 Time constraints limited the extent to which I wanted to push this model.
 This repository contains improvements to the model made after the competition which could have resulted in a better placement.

-I hope this repository can serve as inspiration and guidance for the first steps for anyone predicting Tweet virality via machine learning.
+I hope this repository can serve as inspiration and guidance for the first steps of anyone predicting Tweet virality via machine learning.
+It is important to keep in mind the limits of this model (data only contains tweets related to Web3 content, relatively small data set, evaluation metrics in the context of competition, etc.)

 ## Data